hfdmi/accord-harpverif-scripts/docs/harp_verification.md

-# Instructions for doing a point verification
+# Instructions for running a point verification

 The instructions below describe how to carry out a deterministic point verification using the ACCORD verification scripts.